mbortnichuk/new-phonebook/README.md

 ## PHONEBOOK

 This is a new version of Phonebook.
+Data model will be extended.